 This story illustrates the difference between the gospel and legalism.
 Legalism tells us the officer has given so much that he deserves special treatment from Jesus.
 Meanwhile the gospel teaches us that Jesus helps those who need His help, regardless of who they are.

 So Jesus went with them.
 But just before they arrived at the house, the officer sent some friends to say, “Lord, don’t trouble yourself by coming to my home, for I am not worthy of such an honor.
-Luke 8:6 NLT
+Luke 7:6 NLT

 While the Jewish elders thought the officer had earned special favors, the officer himself understood the gospel.
 The officer had no sense of entitlement because of his works.
 You may read on how Jesus heals his servant, but my point is that the officer was not giving for the sake of a reward or special treatment, but out of love.

-Notice Jesus does not say, “If you don’t want to go to hell keep my commandments!” or,”If you want to go to heaven keep my commandments.”
-He says, “If you love me keep my commandments.”
+Notice Jesus does not say, “If you don’t want to go to hell, keep my commandments!” or “If you want to go to heaven, keep my commandments.”
+He says, “If you love me, keep my commandments.”

 Keeping God’s commandments to get a reward does not make you a good person.
 Many people disobey God’s commands to get rewards.
 They cheat on their income tax reports to get a larger refund.
 They lie about achievements they have never attained to get praise from man.
-People who obey God for the sake of a reward will also just as easily disobey God if they could achieve the same reward.
-Being motivated by the hope of a reward does not make you a good person, fitted for the unselfish society of heaven.
+People who obey God for the sake of a reward will also just as easily disobey God if they could achieve a greater reward.
+Being motivated by the hope of a reward does not make you a good person fitted for the unselfish society of heaven.

 Keeping God’s commandments out of fear of punishment does not make you a good person either.
 Remember in Daniel 3 the three Hebrew children were threatened with punishment if they did obey God!
-While they told the king God would protect them, they also made it clear that was not the point.
+While they told the king that God would protect them, they also made it clear that was not the point.

 He will rescue us from your power, Your Majesty.
 But even if he doesn’t, we want to make it clear to you, Your Majesty, that we will never serve your gods or worship the gold statue you have set up.”Daniel 3:17-18 NLT

 The Hebrew children were obeying God out of love, no matter what.
 They were not motivated by hope of reward or fear of punishment.
 In the same way,